The Curse of Iku

 The Curse of Iku is a 1918 American drama film directed by Frank Borzage and featuring Borzage, Tsuru Aoki, and Thomas Kurihara in lead dual roles.
-It is not known whether the film currently survives.

 Plot

 As described in a film magazine, Carroll (Borzage), an American sailor, is shipwrecked on the coast of Japan, and is befriended by a Japanese prince.
 As Americans are banned from the country, he is sentenced to being tortured but Iku, his prosecutor, is killed.
 Iku dies cursing Carroll, who escapes with Iku's sister, Omi San (Aoki).
 Fifty years later Iku the third is sent to America to learn its customs.
 He falls in love with Virginia Stafford and, learning that she is the fiancé of Allan Carroll III (Borzage) and remembering his ancestor's band of hate, he kidnaps Virginia, takes her to Japan and marries her according to Japanese custom.
 Carroll comes to Japan and locates Virginia.
 A terrible struggle ensues in which Iku meets his death and Virginia is rescued.
 With the death of Iku, the curse is lifted.